 Once determined compliant by a CPSC-accepted laboratory, the responsible company must produce a Children’s Product Certificate (CPC) to be presented with each batch to the retailer and, when requested, to the CPSC.

 For more details and examples of CPC’s, take a look at CPSC’s website.

-Although technically consumer products, Children’s Toys and Recreational Equipment should be treated as a matter of Public Trust.
+Children’s toys and recreational equipment should be treated as a matter of public trust.
 Parents place great importance in the toy industry’s desire and ability to conduct their business practices primarily in the interests of child safety.
 Parents also assume that such product aspects as age-appropriate labeling have been determined only after a great deal of development research and product testing.

 Your toy company’s goal is to match every parent’s faith in your product, using every available resource to ensure it will bring no harm to their child.
 QIMA offers those invaluable resources for every stage of your production, including:

 Safely produced children’s toys and equipment don’t happen by accident.
 Make sure your company’s commitment to toy safety is backed by a testing service with its own record of integrity.

 Our online platform and mobile application make it easy for you to schedule toys & juvenile product testing and receive your results at any time.
 Book new tests, view pending orders, and access results from your mobile device.
 Our online platform provides valuable supply chain insights, including a summary of your QC activity, all of your supplier’s quality stats, industry benchmarking data, and more.

 |Este sitio está protegido por las leyes de derechos de autor y marca registrada de Estados Unidos y el derecho internacional.|